 Kimberly B. Dale

 Kimberly B. Dale is a principal in the firm of Branch, Thompson, Warmath & Dale.
-Her primary areas of practice include civil and commercial litigation, debtor-creditor relations, employment law, and personal injury litigation.
+Her primary areas of practice include civil and commercial litigation, debtor-creditor relations, employment law, estate and personal injury litigation.

 Kimberly Dale is a native of Rector, Arkansas and she attended Arkansas State University in Jonesboro, Arkansas and the University of Arkansas at Little Rock School of Law.
 Kimberly received a bachelor of science in Corporate Finance and served as a financial analyst while attending the University of Arkansas School of Law.
-Not until her trial advocacy classes, did Kimberly enjoy the dynamics of the practice of law and decided to dedicate her life to be a litigator and leave the corporate world of finance.
+Kimberly enjoys representing her clients – business entities and individuals – for their transactional or litigation needs.
+Her clients boast of her diligence, excellent communication, and competency.

 Kimberly is a member of the Greene County Bar Association, the Arkansas Bar Association, the Arkansas Trial Lawyers Association, and the American Bar Association.
 Kimberly serves on the Arkansas Trial Lawyers Board of Governors and she is an active member of the American Association of Justice for consumer advocates.
 She is involved in many community and civic organization throughout her community and State of Arkansas.
 She is licensed to practice law in State and Federal Courts, as well as the 8th Circuit Court of Appeals.
 Kimberly enjoys ensuring that the rights of all, individuals and corporations, are protected and will be there to assist her clients for their right to a jury trial and litigation involved.

 Adam Butler is an associate in the firm of Branch, Thompson, Warmath & Dale.
 Butler maintains a diverse practice at the firm with an emphasis in Social Security Disability, Personal Injury, Family Law, Appellate Advocacy, Workers Compensation and Civil Litigation.
 Butler also proudly serves the State of Arkansas as a Deputy Prosecuting Attorney in the 2nd Judicial District.

 A native of Paragould, Butler is a 1994 graduate of the former Ridgecrest High School in Paragould and the University of Arkansas where he received a bachelor’s degree in journalism.
 He earned a juris doctorate in 2002 from the University Of Arkansas School Of Law at Fayetteville, and was admitted to the Arkansas bar in 2003.